chicago vs new york city

 Weather, Transit, and Daily Livability

-The outdoors comparison is more genuinely balanced than the weather numbers suggest.
-Chicago’s lakefront gives the city 18 miles of continuous public parkland along Lake Michigan, including beaches, running and cycling paths, and park facilities that no New York City neighborhood can match in terms of density of accessible outdoor recreation right at the water.
-New York counters with Central Park, Prospect Park, the expanded Hudson River Greenway, and the borough parks system, which collectively give New York a significant advantage in total green space acreage.
-Chicago residents tend to concentrate their outdoor time along the lakefront; New York residents spread across a more distributed park network.
+Chicago’s lakefront delivers 18 miles of continuous public parkland along Lake Michigan, including beaches, running and cycling paths, and park facilities that concentrate outdoor recreation in a single accessible corridor.
+New York counters with Central Park, Prospect Park, the Hudson River Greenway, and the borough parks system, a more distributed network with greater total acreage.
+Chicago residents tend to organize their outdoor life around the lakefront; New York residents spread across a wider park geography.

 Neighborhoods: Where People Actually Live